supuncodes/carbite/README.md

-# carbite - A PHP microservice for REST services
+# Carbite - A PHP Microframework for REST Services

 Developing data-centric single page web applications (SPA) requires backend REST services to access the databases.
 Carbite is a ulta-lightweight PHP microservice framework to write REST services.